rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

   - [Npm](https://www.npmjs.com/) for js/ts.
   - [Pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) for python.

-The disadvantages of choosing lua gradually emerged, after all it's limited by the poor grammar design and community support, far behind popular script languages mentioned above.
+The disadvantages of choosing lua gradually emerged, after all it is limited by the poor syntax design and lacks a large support from the community, far behind the truly popular scripting languages mentioned above.

-This is why when looking at the (Neo)Vim editor, the idea to reinvent it with rust+javascript suddenly popped up.
-Compares with c/c++, rust provides so much powerful and productive features, also the toolchains, the active developing communities.
-As for the script, we would want one has:
+That's why when looking at the (Neo)Vim editor, the idea of rewriting (reinventing) it with rust+javascript suddenly popped up.
+Compared with c/c++, rust provides so many powerful and productive features, not to mention the toolchains and active community.
+As for scripts, we hope to have a scripting language with following features:

-- Modern programming language features and package management mentioned above.
+- Includes modern features of above scripting languages and package management system.
-- Popular and widely used, with active developing community.
+- Popular and widely used, with an active development community.
-- Great performance that won't make the editor laggy.
+- Excellent performance that won't make the editor lag.

 We don't have many options:

 - Python is too slow.
-- Other scripts such as lua/vimscript/lisp are not so popular, some new scripts are too young and not widely used.
+- Other scripting languages like lua/vimscript/lisp are not that popular, and some new scripting languages are too young to be widely used.

-Javascript meets most of the requirements, enterprise spent millions of dollars and tons of engineering hours on the [V8](https://v8.dev/) engine, community also comes up with [QuickJS](https://bellard.org/quickjs/), both are great solutions to embed into command line.
-However, js grammar is bad and chaotic, success actually belongs to the network and browser industry, not js itself.
-So the final target is [scripting with typescript, js can play the role of the middle layer under the hood](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L25).
+Javascript meets most of the requirements.
+Google has spent millions of dollars and tons of engineering hours on the [V8](https://v8.dev/) engine, the community has also emerged with [QuickJS](https://bellard.org/quickjs/), both are great solutions built into the editor.
+But wait, js has a bad and chaotic syntax, its success actually belongs to the browsers and web industry, not js itself.
+So the ultimate goal is [to write scripts in typescript, and js can play the role of the middle layer under the hood](https://github.com/rsvim/rfc/blob/873cf96ca2ea256c0694e9396816b2ded827d08a/2-JavascriptEngine.md?plain=1#L25).
 Ts makes up for some shortcomings of js:

-- More elegant and beautiful grammar design.
+- More elegant and beautiful syntax design.
 - Static type.
 - Fully compatible with js and the community.

 ## TUI

-Another strong trend is: more and more plugins are providing complicated TUI widgets by customizing [floating windows](https://neovim.io/doc/user/api.html#_floating-windows) and [buffers](https://vimhelp.org/windows.txt.html#buffers).
-TUI libraries/frameworks also show up, they treat (Neo)Vim as a screen that contains UI widgets.
-This idea leads to the modern GUI frameworks and even web UI components, for example [Qt](https://www.qt.io/), [Tk](https://www.tcl.tk/)/[Tkinter](https://docs.python.org/3/library/tkinter.html), [Material UI](https://mui.com/material-ui/), [Iced](https://iced.rs/).
+Another strong trend is: more and more (Neo)Vim plugins provide complex UI widgets by customizing [floating windows](https://neovim.io/doc/user/api.html#_floating-windows) and [buffers](https://vimhelp.org/windows.txt.html#buffers).
+There are even some TUI libraries/frameworks that treat (Neo)Vim as a screen containing UI widgets.
+This idea leads to look at some modern GUI frameworks and even web UI components, such as [Qt](https://www.qt.io/), [Tk](https://www.tcl.tk/)/[Tkinter](https://docs.python.org/3/library/tkinter.html), [Material UI](https://mui.com/material-ui/), [Iced](https://iced.rs/).

 Most GUI frameworks support below features: